sayan-feb27/interview-prep/README.md

 # interview-prep

-Notes based on my experience so far.
+Notes based on my limited experience so far.

+_To my future self_.

 ## General advice